KaihuiLiang/physical-activity-counseling/README.md

 The annotation scheme guidelines can be found under `Annotation Scheme.pdf`.

 ## Strategy Classifier
-The strategy ckassufuer is under directory `classifier/`.
+The code of the strategy classifier is under directory `classifier/`.